Code of Behaviour

 Parents/guardians are valued as partners in the school community and, as outlined in Appendix 1, will be invited to participate in promoting positive behaviour both in school and in the wider community.

-The class teachers will communicate repeated episodes of minor misbehaviour through the ‘card system’ (1st – 6th ) and/or in the pupil’s Homework journal which parents/guardians are requested to sign each evening.
+The class teachers will communicate repeated episodes of minor misbehaviour through a note home / text message, depending on the nature of the misbehaviour (1st – 6th ) and/or in the pupil’s Homework journal which parents/guardians are requested to sign each evening.
 Parents of infants may be spoken with at ‘home time’ or may receive a short note from the teacher.

 In cases where pupils are required to complete some extra work as a sanction, parents/guardians will again be requested to sign the relevant work.

 The teachers may, as above, request parents/guardians to visit them in school to discuss some aspect of a pupil’s behaviour.
 The Principal will be informed of these meetings and may be invited to attend.
 Parents/guardians are encouraged to make appointments to meet with teachers and/or the Principal at the earliest opportunity in an effort to prevent any escalation of inappropriate behaviour.